 Spinal Cord and Functions of Afferent (Sensory) and Efferent (Motor) Nerve Tracts

-The spinal cord is a cylindrical bundle of nerves that extends from the brainstem to the lumbar region of the vertebral column.
+Spinal Cord The spinal cord is a cylindrical bundle of nerves that extends from the brainstem to the lumbar region of the vertebral column.
 It is encased within the vertebral canal formed by the vertebrae.
 The structure of the spinal cord can be divided into several regions: 1.
-Gray Matter: – Located centrally and has a … Read more
+Gray Matter: Gray Matter refers to the … Read more

 Structure and functions of the brain (cerebrum, brain stem, cerebellum)

-The brain is a complex organ with various structures that work together to regulate numerous physiological and cognitive functions.
+Structure and functions of the brain Structure and functions of the brain: The brain is a complex organ with various structures that work together to regulate numerous physiological and cognitive functions.
 It is broadly divided into three main parts: the cerebrum, the brain stem, and the cerebellum.
-Each of these structures has distinct anatomical features and functions.
-1. Cerebrum: The cerebrum is the largest and most prominent … Read more
+Each of these structures has distinct anatomical features … Read more

 Central Nervous System: Meninges, Ventricles of the Brain, and Cerebrospinal Fluid

-The central nervous system (CNS) comprises the brain and spinal cord, encased in protective layers and filled with cerebrospinal fluid (CSF).
+Central Nervous System The central nervous system (CNS) comprises the brain and spinal cord, encased in protective layers and filled with cerebrospinal fluid (CSF).
 Understanding the anatomy and functions of the meninges, ventricles of the brain, and CSF is crucial for comprehending CNS health, pathology, and therapeutic interventions.
-1. Meninges: The meninges are three protective layers surrounding the … Read more
+1. Meninges The meninges are three protective … Read more

 Neurotransmitters- What they are, Types & Functions